msgoat/cnj-hello/README.md

 # cnj-hello

+> Deprecated: This repository has been deprecated and may be deleted in the near future.
+Please refer to the new dedicated repositories
+> cnj-hello-backend-jakartaee, cnj-hello-backend-micro, cnj-hello-backend-quarkus and cnj-hello-backend-spring.

 Showcase of a "Hello-World" style cloud native Java using Spring Boot, Jakarta EE, Eclipse MicroProfile and Quarkus as Java backend technologies: